ActualAngel1/actualangel1.github.io/_posts/2023-08-08-decompilation1.md

 ok, im gonna do the necessary bidding and explain what even IS decompilation and why YOU should care about it. <br>

-Some of you might see the compiled form of an original program as final, the story ends here, all thats left is to execute. <br>
+Some of you might see the compiled form of an original program as final, the story ends here, all thats left is to execute, <br>
 Unless you do reverse-engineering work, you dont seem to care about what the final representation means, and why should you, honsetly.. <br>
 well, if this program you execute happens to be malware, then.. you might wanna know whats up. <br>

+Decompilation is the process of trying to present the final representation in the terms of the original language, for example trying to make assembly look like C code and in some cases trying to retrieve the code to the exact procedure that caused the final representation, or at least look like something that might have caused it. <br>

 Decompilation is very important for malware analysis, since you wanna know how the virus works to prevent it. <br>
 It's also very useful for other reverse engineering tasks. <br>
-What one might miss is that the subject of decompilation isn't about the compiled form or even the original form, its simply a quest to shift between different representations of the same data, no magic here. <br>
+What one might miss is that the subject of decompilation isn't only about the compiled form or even the original form, its simply a quest to shift between different representations of the same data, no magic here. <br>

 Go, C, Rust, C++ for example, are all compiled to the same form, the specfic decompiler you might use is just a tool to shift the representation of assembly to a more